SpinningWing Logo

 Wheels add weight/cost relative to skids.
 However, the cost of adding wheels is relatively smaller for larger helicopters (compared to total helicopter weight/cost).
 As a general rule, wheels are used on helicopters weighing more than 4 tons.

 Wheels may also improve run-on landings.
-There are situations (typically engine emergencies) where a helicopter won’t have enough power to land with 0 speed and a run-on landing (which requires less engine power) is required.
+There are situations (typically engine emergencies) where a helicopter won’t have enough power to land vertically and a run-on landing (which requires less engine power) is required.

 Wheeled gears can be made to swivel either passively or steered by pilot control.
 The former is simpler but less controllable than the latter.
 Again here the more costly/complex option is more likely to be used on a heavier, more expensive helicopter.